ChaoJiang52/AAAI-POEE/README.md

 # Trading off Quality and Uncertainty through Multi-Objective Optimisation in Batch Bayesian Optimisation

-This repository contains the Python3 code for the POEE method.
+This repository contains the Python3 code for the proposed POEE method.
+The code of POEE can be found in the `POEE\batch_methods\multi_objectivisation.py` file.

 ## Reproduction of experiments